 What the feel?
 Is that it?

-and i'm sure a lot of other people where like that too.
-Without giving too much away I want to say we are so used to seeing the hollywood ending that when we don't see it we think there's something wrong.
+and i'm sure a lot of other people were like that too.
+Without giving too much away I want to say we are so used to seeing the hollywood romance, that when we don't see it we think there's something wrong.
 However this is not true , endings need to match up with the shows tone and wrap up the overall theme and this one does so perfectly.

 The motherfucking animation in this damn movie is fantastic.
 The scenery is beatuiful, character designs are beautiful.
 This shit almost looks real at times.

 I don't think anymore needs to be said just watch the movie it is undeniable the animation is great.
-Sure there are probably some times where it isn't AS good as other scenes but it is consistently great throught the entire movie and for that it gets a 10
+Sure there are probably some times where it isn't AS good as other scenes but it is consistently great throughout the entire movie and for that it gets a 10

 My LORD the sound!